Signed in as:

 I have often said that it was the canvasback that built this business, and its true we have some world class areas for canvasbacks, but we are really so much more.
 Over the last 20 plus years we have put together some of most productive and diverse waterfowl hunting in the eastern flyway.

 We have many private blinds on the Tidal Potomac River mainly in the Woodbridge area.
 Over the years we have worked really hard in positioning them to take advantage of the feeding habits, weather patterns, wind direction, tide conditions, migration patterns, refuge impoundments and the kitchen sink.
 The Potomac has a variety ducks that migrate there every year.
 We hunt shallow bays near the refuge impoundments and the larger creeks for mallards, black ducks, pintails, gadwalls, ring necks, and widgeon.
 When it gets colder we move to our big water blinds to target canvasbacks, redheads, and blackheads (Chesapeake term for lesser scaup) and greater scaup.
 But when it freezes then it all comes to the big water blinds.
 And of course the bonus is we take Canada geese on a lot of our duck hunts.
-Our blinds are fixed stationary blinds and can accommodate 6 to 8 shooters comfortably.
+Our blinds are fixed stationary blinds and can accommodate up to 5 shooters comfortably, 6 shooters possibly.
 If you have more than that in your group we can run multiple blinds.

 Our inland areas are where we do a lot of our early season hunts.
 During that time we have a lot of wood ducks, teal, and some resident mallards, and black ducks.
 Then there is always a smattering of gadwall as well.
 As we start getting into the migration and colder weather the mallards and black ducks start to pour in.
 The ponds consistently produce Canada geese and some will cough up both geese and ducks.
 These areas are well off the beaten path, but access into our blinds is very user friendly.
 We like to limit our puddle duck hunts in these areas to no more than 4 hunters per blind.
 Our blinds in these areas will be either stationary box blinds or permanently fixed A-frame blinds.